Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

   - This method takes the connection string and entity name to your Event Hub instance.
 You can get the connection string from the Azure portal
 - [createFromIotHubConnectionString](https://docs.microsoft.com/en-us/javascript/api/%40azure/event-hubs/eventhubclient?view=azure-node-latest#createfromiothubconnectionstring-string--clientoptions-)
   - This method takes an IotHub Connection string.
 You can get the connection string from the Azure portal.
-This is useful for receiving telemetry data of IotHub from the linked EventHub.
-Most likely the associated connection string will not have send claims.
-Hence getting HubRuntimeInfo or PartitionRuntimeInfo and receiving events would be the possible operations.
 - [createFromTokenProvider](https://docs.microsoft.com/en-us/javascript/api/%40azure/event-hubs/eventhubclient?view=azure-node-latest#createfromtokenprovider-string--string--tokenprovider--clientoptionsbase-)
   - This method takes the host name and entity name of your Event Hub instance and your custom Token Provider.
 The host name is of the format `name-of-event-hub-instance.servicebus.windows.net`.